AntonioPipitone/af2-website/content/en/homepage/3-team.md

 {{< /card >}}

 {{< card nome="Gabriele Marabello" ruolo="Research Fellow" imgName="gmarabello.jpeg">}}
-Laureato in Ingegneria Industriale.
-Esperto in campo di: additive manufacturing, rapid prototyping, computer-aided design, finite element method, computational fluid dynamics.
-Si occupa della progettazione e realizzazione del sistema e degli apparati di "Air Kit" e "Air Printer".
+Graduated in Industrial Engineering.
+Expert in: additive manufacturing, rapid prototyping, computer-aided design, finite element method, computational fluid dynamics.
+In Air Factories 2.0 he deals with the design and construction of the system and the "Air Kit" and "Air Printer" equipment.
 {{< /card >}}

 {{< card nome="Attilio Azzarelli" ruolo="Research Fellow" imgName="aazzarelli.PNG">}}
-Ingegnere informatico e da sempre appassionato di scienza e tecnologia.
-In Air Factories 2.0 si occupa della progettazione ed implementazione del sistema embedded per la raccolta e l'analisi dei dati sul processo di stampa 3D.
+Computer engineer and always passionate about science and technology.
+In Air Factories 2.0 he deals with the design and implementation of the embedded system for the collection and analysis of data on the 3D printing process.
 {{< /card >}}

 {{< card nome="Marcello Raffaele" ruolo="PhD Student" imgName="mraffaele.jpg">}}